 Based on past experiences with other dogs, owners may naturally come to dread the training process.
-But the Chihuahua is a different matter altogether; these intelligent and curious dogs can make training fun and entertaining.
+But the deer head chihuahua is a different matter altogether; these intelligent and curious dogs can make training fun and entertaining.
 They grasp human commands quickly and respond very well to positive reinforcement methods.
-Because of their bossy attitude and tendency to get their own way, however, owners will need to exert a firm but gentle hand to make it clear that you’re the leader and should be respected.
 If you are struggling with the entire process, then you might want to hire the services of a professional trainer.

-The Chihuahua needs about 20 to 30 minutes of exercise every single day.
+The deer head chihuahua needs about 20 to 30 minutes of exercise every single day.
 Short walks and playtime should be sufficient to keep this breed satisfied.
-Although energetic and spunky and capable of excelling at some sports, this is not an intense or high endurance breed.
+Although energetic, athletic, and capable of excelling at some sports, this is not an intense or high-endurance breed.
 If your dog begins panting and overexerting itself, then you need to give it a short break.
 Fortunately, they’re small enough that you can carry them home once they become tired.

 Deer Head Chihuahuas and Children

-The Chihuahua is a great companion for children.
-It’s friendly, affectionate, playful, and relatively low maintenance, and easy to train.
+The deer head chihuahua is a great companion for children.
+It’s friendly, affectionate, playful, relatively low maintenance, and easy to train.
 But because their small, fragile bodies are not well-suited for rough play, it definitely requires plenty of supervision with children under the age of eight.

 Dogs Similar to the Deer Head Chihuahua

-If you’re attracted to some of the characteristics of the Chihuahua, then you might be interested in these similar breeds:
+If you’re attracted to some of the characteristics of the deer head chihuahua, then you might be interested in these similar breeds: